wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/PrinciplesOfOperationOPCUA.md

 ## Adapter configuration

-In order for the OPC UA EDS adapter to start data collection, you need to configure the adapter by defining the following:
+For the OPC UA EDS adapter to start data collection, you need to configure the adapter by defining the following:

 - Data source: Provide the data source from which the adapter should collect data.
 - Data selection: Perform selection of OPC UA items to which the adapter should subscribe for data.